| CloserLook > Romans > Romans 2:17 to 3:20 |

 each objection one by one, Paul provides the appropriate answer.

-Rom.3:1 "What advantage then hath the Jew? or what profit is there of circumcision?"
+Romans 3:1 "What advantage then hath the Jew? or what profit is

 Well, that’s a good question, isn't it?

-What was the point of all those special advantages, if the Jew was
+What was the point of all those special advantages if the Jew was going

 the oracles of God."